-As part of our growth strategy, we may evaluate, acquire, license, develop and/or market third-party product candidates and technologies.
+As part of our growth strategy, we may evaluate, acquire, license, develop and/or market third-party products or product candidates and technologies.
 Our internal research capabilities are limited and we may be dependent upon pharmaceutical and biotechnology companies, academic scientists and other researchers to sell or license products or technology to us.
 The success of this strategy depends partly upon our ability to identify, select and acquire promising pharmaceutical product candidates and products.
 The process of proposing, negotiating and implementing a license or acquisition of a product candidate or approved product is lengthy and complex.
-Other companies, including some with substantially greater financial, marketing and sales resources, may compete with us for the license or acquisition of product candidates and approved products.
-We have limited resources to identify and execute the acquisition or in-licensing of third-party products, businesses and technologies and integrate them into our current infrastructure.
+Other companies, including some with substantially greater financial, marketing and sales resources, may compete with us for the license or acquisition of product candidates and technologies and integrate them into our current infrastructure.
 Moreover, we may devote resources to potential acquisitions or in-licensing opportunities that are never completed, or we may fail to realize the anticipated benefits of such efforts.
 We may not be able to acquire the rights to additional product candidates on terms that we find acceptable, or at all.